HHRy/prawn-graph/README.md

 These legacy methods will still be buggy as they are using the same rendering methods as before.
 Where possible you should use the new `graph` (aliased as `chart`) interface.
 Unless serious problems are uncovered, bugs reported with legacy rendering **will not be considered**.

+Unlike previous versions of `prawn-graph`, this version does not at this time include a theme api or the ability to change the colors used to render the graph.

 ## Installation